stef/websphinx-chrom/README.md

 ## Installation

+Websphinx consists of two parts, the frontend which is the addon.
+And the backend which handles everything.

-WebSphinx is not in the Chrome Web Store, if you want to install itt follow these steps (this applies to all Operating Systems):
+WebSphinx is not in the Chrome Web Store, if you want to install the addon follow these steps (this applies to all Operating Systems):

  1. Create a directory on your filesystem containing the files in the